The 12 Archetypes

 And sub archetypes:

-The warrior, overcomes physical challenges and fights for honour or victory.
+The Warrior, overcomes physical challenges and fights for honour or victory.

-The crusader fights for a moral cause, often leading battles for justice
+The Crusader fights for a moral cause, often leading battles for justice

-The dragon slayer faces seemingly insurmountable challenges or enemies, Triumphing over the impossible
+The Dragon slayer faces seemingly insurmountable challenges or enemies, Triumphing over the impossible

 9 The innocent